Prometheus-X-association/edge-computing/docs/design-document.md

   - software artifact (function / container) is destroyed at the Edge Site (WorkerNode)

-## Configuration and deployment settings
+## Configuration and Deployment Settings

 <!--
 _What configuration options does this BB have?
 What is the